 Depending on your child’s age, it’s highly likely that your child might need two pair of back to school shoes through the whole school year.
 Most children grow a half a size to a whole size longer every 5 months (this ranges by age).

 Important factors to consider before buying your kids back to school shoes:

 ➡️ Expect growth spurts: You need to keep a close eye on your child’s growth spurts, and leave the correct amount of growing when you buy your kids’ shoes to make sure they don’t outgrow them too quickly.
-Make sure you don’t provide your child with shoes that are too big, since that might end up compromising your child’s stability.
+Make sure you don’t provide your child with shoes that are too large, as that might end up compromising your child’s stability.

-➡️ Buy sport shoes designed for your child’s sports: You should talk to the coach to make sure that your child needs a specific sport shoe.
+➡️ Buy sport shoes designed for your child’s sports: You should talk to the coach to check whether your child needs a specific sport shoe.
 Your child will also need different shoes for their physical education class.